The Windows OS

 , they run independently whether there is a logged user or not.

-These apps run under the same user and with the same permissions as the real service.
-But these apps are not listed among OS Windows registered services, their configuration and management is fully under control of the PmRtManager.
-This is the basic procedure of launching PROMOTIC applications (and other programs) as OS Windows services.
+These applications run under the same user and with the same permissions as the real service.
+But these applications are not listed among Windows OS

 Visible application (local or remote client) should be another normal PROMOTIC application (not a service) or Web client.